sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes.md

 </tr>
 <tr class="even">
 <td><p>[CustomDefaultThemeFile](microsoft-windows-shell-setup-themes-customdefaultthemefile.md)</p></td>
-<td><p>This setting is deprecated.</p>
+<td><p>This setting is deprecated.
+To customize the Windows default theme, simply define the [DesktopBackground](microsoft-windows-shell-setup-themes-desktopbackground.md) and [ThemeName](microsoft-windows-shell-setup-themes-themename.md) for your Theme.
+You may also optionally include the settings: [BrandIcon](microsoft-windows-shell-setup-themes-brandicon.md), [ScreenSaver](microsoft-windows-shell-setup-themes-screensaver.md), [UWPAppsUseLightTheme](microsoft-windows-shell-setup-themes-uwpappsuselighttheme.md), and [WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md).</p>
 <div class="alert">
 <strong>Note</strong>
-<p>While you can add themes to a Windows 7 or Windows 8 installation by using a .theme file, .theme files can no longer be used as the default theme.</p>
+<p>While you can add additional custom themes to a Windows installation using a [.theme file](https://msdn.microsoft.com/en-us/library/bb773190(VS.85).aspx(d=robot)#boot), .theme files can no longer be used as the default theme.
+The Windows default theme can only be customized as defined here.</p>
-<p>To define a default theme, use the settings: [BrandIcon](microsoft-windows-shell-setup-themes-brandicon.md), [DesktopBackground](microsoft-windows-shell-setup-themes-desktopbackground.md), [ScreenSaver](microsoft-windows-shell-setup-themes-screensaver.md), [ThemeName](microsoft-windows-shell-setup-themes-themename.md), and [WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md).</p>
 <p></p>
 </div>
 <div>